 In 2016, the Minister for Creative Industries will introduce new laws to repeal the Arts Victoria Act and to update the government's legislative recognition of the status and operation of Creative Victoria, its lead agency for the creative industries.

-The Creative Victoria Act was passed in the Victorian Parliament in May 2017.
+The Creative Victoria Act was passed in the Victorian Parliament in May 2017 and came into operation on July 1 2017.
 It expresses the Victorian Government's vision and support for the arts and creative industries and commitment to their ongoing development.

 The Act recognises that: